damienbod/OnBehalfFlowOidcDownstreamApi/README.md

 https://damienbod.com/2022/10/03/implement-the-on-behalf-of-flow-between-an-azure-ad-protected-api-and-an-api-protected-using-openiddict/

-This demo shows how to implement the On Behalf Of flow between an Azure AD protected API and an API protected using OpenIddict.
+This demo shows how to implement the On Behalf Of flow between a Microsoft Entra ID protected API and an API protected using OpenIddict.

 ![OBO](https://github.com/damienbod/OnBehalfFlowOidcDownstreamApi/blob/main/images/obo_aad_openiddict_01.png)